 Employer Identification Number

-An employer identification number is the business tax identification number used to connect an entity to tax filings, reporting, and IRS records.
-In plain language, it is the business-side identity number that helps the tax system recognize the right company, partnership, or other entity.
+An employer identification number is the federal tax ID number used to connect a business or other entity to tax filings, reporting, and IRS records.
+In plain language, it is the business-side identity number that helps the tax system recognize the right company, partnership, trust, estate, or other entity.
 It is commonly called an EIN.

 Why It Matters